milomia/bdd/README.md

-Simple bdd setup for a login using behave and playwright.
+Simple bdd setup for a login using behave and playwright!